vials/attack-page/README.md

 1. Edit the script and put in your webhook (line 12)
 2. Edit the switch statement and add in your own IP addresses.
+3. Put your web address into the attack monitor on FTH (ex. https://attack.jamdoog.com)

 ### Prerequisites